UlinProject/snapmaker-original/README.md

 ## Description
 I have been developing devices similar to 3D printers for a long time, I even created one self-assembling Cartesian printer based on a clipper (stm32f407, rails, belts) practically from scratch and one fine day, while studying a local trading platform, I came across this small and interesting printer.
 Initially, I was not interested in the quality of its 3D printing (I thought that if it prints, then it is already good), and I was only interested in its CNC capabilities and 3 in 1 technologies (3D, CNC, LASER).

+My specific printer was manufactured in 2020-2021, and the printer model itself was first manufactured even earlier, around 2017-2018.

 ## Disclaimer
 The information presented here is solely my opinion and may be both useful and harmful to the end user.
 All actions described are solely my experience, the end user can repeat my actions only at their own risk.
 Damage to your device can occur at any stage of the end user's actions.